Solid-Liquid/Irrigation-System-Controller/README.md

-# Irrigation-PI-Code
+# Irrigation-System-Controller
 2019 Senior Design Project, CSUN
 Irrigation System Project, Hardware Team

-Hardware Team Members: Ian Hinze, Marvin Mallari, Christian Martinez, Daniel Stein, Froilan Campos, Varun Ganesh
+Team Members: Ian Hinze, Marvin Mallari, Christian Martinez, Daniel Stein, Froilan Campos, Varun Ganesh

 Award-winning team project with the goal of creating a low-energy, low-cost irrigation system controller with Raspberry PI and STM boards.
 The award was for best computer science presentation at the